Best Things to Do in Imlil: 2025 Travel Guide

 Quick Costs and Money

-• Toubkal National Park Entrance: No entry fee
+• Toubkal National Park Entrance: No entry fee, but guides are mandatory

 Imlil is a small village where walking is the primary mode of transport.
 The main cluster of guesthouses, shops, and cafes is easily navigable on foot.
 The terrain is steep and unpaved in many areas, so sturdy shoes are essential.